 The Why Behind This

-Now there are obviously a lot of sides to this from the treatment of animals, to the way they are killed, the antibiotics and steroids that some farms use in the feeds, and these are the areas I haven’t yet had the mind space to delve into.
-I know full well that I won’t react well to it and it will be something that may continue to haunt me, so for now, I am saying that I am very much aware that all of this goes on but I haven’t done the full research.
-Head back in sand there!!
+Now there are obviously a lot of sides as to why I am changing my diet and why you may want to as well.
+From the treatment of animals, to the way they are killed, the antibiotics and steroids that some farms use in the feeds.
+I must admit that some of these areas I haven’t yet had the mind space to delve fully into as I know full well that I won’t react well to it and it will be something that may continue to haunt me.
+So for now, I am saying that I am very much aware that all of this goes on but I haven’t done the full research.

 However, there is the huge climate change issue which comes with clear facts and which were recently covered in the BBC 1 programme Meat: A threat to our planet? as well as the topic being regularly discussed on animal welfare websites, in online articles and in the news.
 Leaving a lot of us to question whether or not we should be going meat-free?